-Rogue One is quite simply the best Star Wars movie ever.
+Rogue One is quite simply one of the best Star Wars movies ever.
 It has an interesting plot, a tight script, good pacing, uniformly good acting, excellent special effects, amazing sets, spectacular new worlds, and dazzling battle scenes.
 I really loved this movie.

 When I first saw the teaser trailer I groaned.
 I thought it was going to be just a remake of The Force Awakens: a Mary Sue female lead, a multiracial cast, and another plot centering around the god-damned Death Star!
 Can’t these pathetic shekel-grubbing cynics at Disney come up with a single original idea?

 My jaundiced reading was well-grounded, based on the last Star Wars movie, Jar Jar Abrams’ absolutely abysmal The Force Awakens, which was a cynical, mechanical, character-by-character, scene-by-scene, sometimes shot-by-shot remake of A New Hope and The Empire Strikes Back, maximally pozzed with feminism and diversity, and completely lacking in the magic and humanity of the Lucas films.
 (See my review here .)
 The idea that Disney would follow this wretched remake with a remake of it seemed like a bad idea whose time had come.